charlesb/dataframe-rules-engine/README.md

 .validate()
 ```
 The validation returns two items, a boolean (true/false) as to whether all rules passed or not.
 If a single rule
-fails the `passed` value above will return false.
+fails the `passed` value above will return false unless this rule is flagged as `WARN`.
 The `rulesReport` is a summary of which rules failed and,
 if the input column was not an aggregate column, the number of failed records.
 An image of the report is below.
 ![Alt Text](images/rulesReport.png)